jreinhardt/bolttools/doc/blt_spec_0_3.rst

-In this section some concepts are defined, that will be used later in the specification of blt-files_.
+In this section some concepts are defined, that will be used later in the specification of the blt-file_.

 .. _part:

 Parts
 =====

-A BOLTS repository_ contains a data about objects, that are in some way useful in CAD.
+A BOLTS repository_ contains a various sorts of data about objects, that are in some way useful in CAD.
 A part is a object that can be described by a set of dimensions.
 E.g. a piece of paper is described by its width of 210mm and its height of 297mm.

 .. _class: